Gango98/unimi-tsp-lab/Readme.md

 It raises a RuntimeException when there is an attempt to use one of the classes defined into the java.lang and java.util packages.
 Note that the JVM pre-loads many of the classes from these packages and this can distort the final result of your program: let's find a way to take rid of such a behavior.

 # 9. Byte Code Engineering
-The standard StringBuilder class provides, among the others, the methods
+The standard `StringBuilder` class provides, among the others, the methods:

-StringBuilder append(char[] str) that appends the string passed as an argument to the StringBuilder and StringBuilder insert(int offset, String str) that inserts the string passed as an argument into the StringBuilder at the specified position.
+- `StringBuilder append(char[] str)` that appends the string passed as an argument to the StringBuilder and
+- `StringBuilder insert(int offset, String str)` that inserts the string passed as an argument into the StringBuilder at the specified position.

-By using BCEL, inject in these methods the code needed to measure how long it takes to do the append/insert.
+By using **BCEL**, inject in these methods the code needed to measure how long it takes to do the `append`/`insert`.
 Then write a main class that checks if the append method takes more than the insert method to append a given string to the end.

-Note, subclassing can be a viable option to solve the exercise (not the only one).
+**Note:** subclassing can be a viable option to solve the exercise (not the only one).

-Repeat the exercise by using Javassist.
+Repeat the exercise by using **Javassist**.